lcrs/_.hips/README.md

 <img width="1918" height="916" alt="Ls_Cop3Tile_v01" src="https://github.com/user-attachments/assets/c5c2381f-b26a-464f-abcb-70ab86c89f56" />

 #### [Ls_Cop3UVProject.hipnc](./Ls_Cop3UVProject.hipnc)
-Camera projection in COPs.
-Recreating the projection itself in COPs is complicated, it's easier to project UVs from camera as a uv2 attrib in SOPs, then bake from uv2 to uv:
+Camera projection in COPs by simply projecting UVs from camera as a uv2 attrib in SOPs, then baking from uv2 to uv:

 <img width="2672" height="1629" alt="Ls_Cop3UVProject" src="https://github.com/user-attachments/assets/f69d6bc8-82cb-40cb-9154-f8550dec79d8" />

 #### [Ls_CurveExtrapolate.hipnc](./Ls_CurveExtrapolate.hipnc)
-Extrapolating a curve using taylor polynomials.
-You can enable gradient3 and gradient4 as well but it gets a bit spicy:
+Extrapolating a curve using Taylor polynomials (can enable gradient3 and gradient4 as well but it gets a bit spicy):

 https://github.com/user-attachments/assets/d58d709d-7c4b-41ca-9edc-0990bd77d081

 #### [Ls_DopsVolumeStreak_v01.hipnc](./Ls_DopsVolumeStreak_v01.hipnc)
-Velocity extrapolation weirdness in DOPs.
-When velocity sampling is set to streak, velocity at the border is reflected back into the system.
+Velocity extrapolation weirdness in DOPs... when velocity sampling is set to streak, velocity at the border is reflected back into the system.
 Changing velocity sampling to corner keeps it stable, as does turning closed boundaries on (but changes the look a lot).
 Bizarrely it also stays stable if you enable OpenCL on Gas Enforce Boundary DOP:

 https://github.com/user-attachments/assets/fa8a503c-6572-434b-8d7a-85df603bcb7a

 #### [Ls_GeoTangentSpaceTransfer_v02.hipnc](./Ls_GeoTangentSpaceTransfer_v02.hipnc)
-Super simply easily memorable way to transfer a sculpt or other shape change from a rest pose to a different pose by storing the difference in tangent space, simply using dot products with N/tangentu/tangentv and no need to remember matrix ordering (may not match the MikkT standard though):
+Easily memorable way to transfer a sculpt or other shape change from a rest pose to a different pose by storing the difference in tangent space, simply using dot products with N/tangentu/tangentv without needing to remember which bit is which in a TBN matrix (may not match the MikkT standard though):

 <img width="2560" height="1467" alt="Ls_GeoTangentSpaceTransfer_v02" src="https://github.com/user-attachments/assets/f5c89c54-3096-4ed1-89c7-4318537de982" />